NAvena9/13-E-Commerce-BackEnd/README.md

 ## Installation

-1- Clone the repo
+1. Clone the repo
-2- Use the package manager "npm" to install all the node modules that are on the package.json.
+2. Use the package manager "npm" to install all the node modules that are on the package.json, run `npm install`
-`npm install`
-3- Create the DB
+3. Create the DB
-4- Run `npm run seed` to seed the database
+4. Run `npm run seed` to seed the database
-5- Run `npm start` to start the app
+5. Run `npm start` to start the app

 ## User Story